Albanians in Italy: Modern period

 The perception of Albanian immigrants by Italian citizens in the period was overwhelmingly negative.
 Italian media in the 1990s played a large part in devaluing and inferiorizing the Albanian immigrants.
 A quantitative analysis of the frequency of words occurring in news articles within the early 1990s revealed that articles mentioning Albanians were positively correlated with the occurrence of words conveying negative sentiment.
 Therefore, articles mentioning Albanians were more likely to have news about organized crime and other activities with an illicit connotation.
 There were also instances where newspapers propagated misinformation: such as linking the cholera outbursts in Bari with the inflow of refugees from Albania.

-From March 1997 following the outbreak of the Albanian Civil War, Italy instituted a strict patrol of the Adriatic in an attempt to curb Albanian immigration.
+From March 1997 following the outbreak of the Albanian unrest, Italy instituted a strict patrol of the Adriatic in an attempt to curb Albanian immigration.
 As a result, many Albanian immigrants in Italy do not have a legal status.
 Out of an estimated 150,000 Albanian immigrants in Italy in 1998, only some 82,000 were registered with authorities.
 In total there are 800,000 Albanians in Italy.
 Italy also took efforts to alleviate the plight of Albanians in Albania.
-As a response to the Albanian political and refugee crisis in April 1997, in association with the United Nations, Italy led Operation Alba.
-This was a military-humanitarian mission involving 6000 Italian personnel.
+As a response to the Albanian political and refugee crisis in April 1997, in association with the United Nations, Italy led Operation Alba, a military-humanitarian mission involving 6000 Italian personnel.
 It was undertaken in order to deliver aid to the Albanian people.

 The Italian Government has housed significant numbers of Albanians from Kosovo in the Arbëresh settlements, most notably in Piana degli Albanesi in Sicily.

 Demographics

 Population

-The regions with the most significant concentration of the modern Albanian population are Emilia-Romagna, Friuli Venezia Giulia, Lombardy, Tuscany, Piedmont and Veneto predominantly in the northeastern, northwestern and central region of Italy.
+The regions with the most significant concentration of the modern Albanian population are Emilia-Romagna, Friuli-Venezia Giulia, Lombardy, Tuscany, Piedmont and Veneto predominantly in the northeastern, northwestern and central region of Italy.
 The least number are to be found in Aosta Valley, Basilicata, Molise and Sardinia.
 Though in contrast, the medieval Albanian population is geographically distributed in Basilicata, Calabria and Sicily mostly in southern region of Italy.

 The Albanian population of Italy, only the Albanians with Albanian nationality, has noted a steady increase in the recent years especially during the fall of communism in the 1990s and the beginnings of the 21st century.
 It has doubled between 2003 and 2009 from 216,582 to 441,396 constituting a total increase of 103,8%.
 During the period between from 2014 to 2018, the population decreased by approximately 11% from 482,627 to 440 465.